mosip/documentation/docs/README.md

 # e-Signet

 In these times of digital transformation, most of the services are becoming impersonal and moving online globally.
-Personalized access to online services is enabled through usage of a trusted digital identity. **e-Signet** aims to offer a simple yet powerful mechanism for end users to identify themselves to avail online services and share their profile information. e-Signet supports multiple modes of [identity verification](identity-verification.md) to promote inclusion and increase access, thus narrowing potential digital divides.
+Personalized access to online services is enabled through usage of a trusted digital identity. **e-Signet** aims to offer a simple yet powerful mechanism for end users to identify themselves to avail online services and also share their profile information. e-Signet supports multiple modes of [identity verification](identity-verification.md) to promote inclusion and increase access, thus narrowing potential digital divides.

 e-Signet also provides an elegant and easy way for an existing trusted identity database to make the identity digital and provision identity verification and service access.